burridgedan/CoffeeShop/README.md

 This repository is for the code I created in 2019 - 2020 for a second year university module.

 * The only changes to the code since the assignment was handed in is making it compatible with PHP 8.1 (demo site runs on PHP 8.1.11 currently), and updating font awesome.
+* The admin panel is not usable on the demo to stop abuse.
+If you wish to test the admin panel please download the code from this repo and run it on your own local environment.
 * You will need to generate your own kit link for font awesome.
 You can find the relevent line in Template/header.php.
 * The database structure can be found within SQL/database.sql.
 * Database connection settings can be set under Model/Model.php.